What is refinancing?

 • Unlock equity you’ve built up in your property in the form of cash.

-When refinancing, depending on your equity and credit history, you may have the option to borrow additional funds and increase the size of your home loan.
+When refinancing, depending on your home equity and credit history, you may have the option to borrow additional funds and increase the size of your home loan.
 This will also be influenced by your borrowing power which is largely determined by current interest rates and your disposable income.

-These additional funds could be used to pay other debts or for renovation works on your property.
+These additional funds could be used to pay other debts or for home improvements and/or renovation works on your property.
 Home loan interest rates are typically much lower than those of credit cards and personal loans, so rolling those sorts of debts into your home loan (if possible) could possibly lead to interest savings.
 It can also make things simpler, leaving you with one loan to manage instead of several.

 Either way, prospective refinancers should ensure they’re refinancing to a home loan that suits their financial situation and priorities.
 A good starting point is deciding what you want from your home loan and letting that guide your decision-making process.